 The Agency has established a mortgage credit certificate program that was implemented in June 2013.
-The total credit authority initially available under the program is \$33,776,912, which is expected to provide assistance with respect to approximately \$96.5 million in aggregate principal amount of single family mortgage loans.
-To be eligible for a mortgage credit certificate under the program, the mortgage loan must close on or before December 31, 2014, and may not be funded with proceeds of qualified mortgage bonds, such as the Series Bonds.
+The total credit authority initially available under the program was \$33,776,912, which was expected to provide assistance with respect to approximately \$96.5 million in aggregate principal amount of single family mortgage loans.
+To be eligible for a mortgage credit certificate under the program, the mortgage loan had to close on or before December 31, 2014, and could not be funded with proceeds of qualified mortgage bonds, such as the Series Bonds.
+The Agency has established an additional mortgage credit certificate program with a total credit authority of \$23,000,000, which is expected to provide assistance with respect to approximately \$65.7 million in aggregate principal amount of single family mortgage loans closing in calendar years 2015 and 2016.
 Because the eligibility requirements for mortgage credit certificates and for mortgage loans financed with qualified mortgage bonds are substantially similar, it is likely that the availability of the mortgage credit certificate program will reduce demand for the Agency's Start Up Program.